-However, all parrots are different.
-Yours may be hesitant to try new foods or even refuse the taste of fish.
-If that’s the case, you can help your bird warm up to the idea.
+However, your parrot may be hesitant to try new foods or even refuse the taste of fish.
+If that’s the case, you can help your parrot to warm up to the idea:

-- Try fresh fish.
-Your parrot might dislike the packed flavor.
+- Offer fresh fish.
+Your parrot might dislike the packed flavor

-- Avoid seasoning or using oil on the fish.
-The more natural the food, the better.
+- Avoid seasoning or using oil.
+The more natural the food, the healthier it will be

-- Eat some of the fish in front of your parrot.
-The parrot might enjoy sharing a meal with you and trust the meal once it’s seen you eat it.
+- Eat fish with your parrot.
+It may enjoy sharing a meal with you and trust the meal once it’s seen you eat it

-- Let it investigate the fish.
-Set it on the table to let your parrot nudge, smell, and lick the fish.
+- Let it investigate.
+Set the fish on the table to let your parrot nudge, smell, and lick

 Do Parrots Eat Fish In The Wild?

 Aside from that, birds of prey that naturally hunt fish burn a lot of energy doing so.
-Wild parrots much prefer to leisurely forage on bugs, berries, seeds, and fruits.
+Wild parrots prefer to leisurely forage on bugs, seeds, vegetables, and fruits.
 They save their energy for long flights and escaping predators.